-A line that describes an PDU object has the following attribute columns in this order:
+A line that describes a PDU object has the following attribute columns in this order:

-- object_type This value is always PDU. - pdu_ip The IP address of the PDU. - pdu_proxy_address If the PDU is in a daisy-chained configuration or console server configuration, enter the PDU's position number in the chain or serial port number. - parent_object_type One of DATA_CENTER, FLOOR, ROOM, AISLE, ROW, RACK as described previously. - parent_external_key The unique identifier for the parent object.
+- object\type This value is always PDU. - pdu\ip The IP address of the PDU. - pdu\proxy\address If the PDU is in a daisy-chained configuration or console server configuration, enter the PDU's position number in the chain or serial port number. - parent\object\type One of DATA\CENTER, FLOOR, ROOM, AISLE, ROW, RACK. - parent\external\key The unique identifier for the parent object.
 It can be a name, number, or any other kind of text.
-This field must be unique to that parent object (however, many "child" objects may have the same parent).
+This field must be unique to that parent object.
+Many "child" objects may have the same parent.